 4.00 credits.
 This course is an introduction to philosophical, historical, and legal foundations of Special Education and inclusive education principles and practices.
 The history, etiology, characteristics, and accommodations for students with special needs in the classroom setting will be examined.
-Thirty hours of field experience required (i.e., 3 hours per week for 10 weeks) which will require FBI Clearance, Criminal Record Clearance, and Pennsylvania Child Abuse Clearance (fees).
+Field experience is required which will require FBI Clearance, Criminal Record Clearance, Pennsylvania Child Abuse Clearance, and TB Test (fees).
 Prerequisite(s): Provisional or formal acceptance into Education Program required.
 Corequisite(s): MSE 522L.
 Register by Instructor.